Chart Color Schemes

 Employment

-Goolwa-Port Elliot has a skilled workforce with notable representation in essential services sectors.
-Its unemployment rate is 3.2%.
+Goolwa-Port Elliot has a skilled workforce with well-represented essential services sectors.
+The unemployment rate was 3.5% as of September 2025.

 Frequently Asked Questions - Employment